 Membership includes unlimited access to the Substantive Law Library searchable databases on our web site including: Code of Massachusetts Regulations, Massachusetts General Laws, Appeals Court Decisions, Supreme Judicial Court Decisions, Massachusetts Rules of Court, Massachusetts State Constitution, and more.

 Attorneys and members of the public are allowed to join via the Membership Types listed below.
 Any person can join – you do not have to be an attorney –there is no special rate for non-attorneys.
+If you are an attorney, the Library will verify your address against what is registered with the Massachusetts Board of Bar Overseers database.
+If you are not an attorney or not registered with the Massachusetts BBO, please provide official mail sent to you at your address or other official governmental documentation to verify your address.

 For further information, please contact the Membership Services office at (617) 226-1530, or e-mail: firstname.lastname@example.org.
 [Please include your name, address and phone number in the body of the message.]